337-989-1212

 4. Make a decision about hiring an attorney

 The process of obtaining fair compensation after an accident at sea is not always simple.
-If insurers are refusing to pay you what you are entitled to, it is in your best interest to consult an experienced and knowledgeable maritime law firm about your legal options.
+If insurers are refusing to pay you what you are entitled to, it is in your best interest to consult an experienced and knowledgeable Jones Act Attorney in New Orleans about your legal options.

 5. Settle the case or file a lawsuit